 - 9. Leave the transmission in neutral (N) and turn the ignition as far as it will go toward the off position (it will not turn fully off when the transmission is in neutral).
 If your vehicle has an ignition key, you must leave the key in the ignition while towing.
 To lock and unlock your vehicle, use the keyless entry keypad or extra set of keys.
 If your vehicle has intelligent access, press the engine START/STOP button once without pressing the brake pedal.
 You do not need to leave your keys in the vehicle.
-You can lock and unlock your vehicle as you normally do. - Release the brake pedal.
+You can lock and unlock your vehicle as you normally do. - 10.
+Release the brake pedal.

-Do not disconnect the battery during recreational towing.
+WARNING: Do not disconnect the battery during recreational towing.
 It prevents the transfer case from shifting properly and may cause the vehicle to roll, even if the transmission is in park (P).

-Shifting the transfer case to its neutral position for recreational towing may cause the vehicle to roll.

-even if the transmission is in park (P).
+WARNING: Shifting the transfer case to its neutral position for recreational towing may cause the vehicle to roll, even if the transmission is in park (P).
 It may injure the driver and others.
 Make sure you press the foot brake and the vehicle is in a secure, safe position when you shift to neutral (N).

-Note: Failing to put the transfer case in its neutral position will damage vehicle components.
+Note: Failing to put the transfer case in its neutral position when towing the vehicle can damage vehicle components.

-Note: You can check four-wheel-down towing status at any time by opening the driver's door or turning the ignition to the accessory or on position and verifying the NEUTRAL TOW ENABLED message displays in the cluster.
+Note: You can check four-wheel-down towing status at any time by opening the driver door or turning the ignition to the accessory or on position.
+A message displays in the information display confirming your vehicle is in neutral tow.